witheve/rfcs/proposed/syntax.md

 #### Tag Selector ( `#` )

-The tag selector is used for selecting a group of similar objects i.e. objects with the same tag attribute.
+The tag selector is used for selecting a group of similar objects, i.e. objects with the same tag attribute.
 In the above example, we used `[#friend]`, which is shorthand for `[tag: "friend"]`.

 ### Block structure